 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio

-Conversion and calculation (cross section < > diameter)
+Conversion and calculation − cross section < > diameter

 Cable diameter to circle cross-sectional area and vice versa ●

-Round electric cable, wire, and wiring
+Round electric cable, conductor, wire, cord, string, wiring, and rope

 Cross section is just a two-dimensional view of a slice through an object.

-An often asked question: How can you convert the diameter of a round wire d to the
+An often asked question: How can you convert the diameter of a round wire

-circle cross section surface or the cross-section area A (slice plane) to the cable diameter d?
+circle cross section surface or the cross-section area

 Resistance varies inversely with the cross-sectional area of a wire.